map-dcomp/map-code/netflowTool/README.md

 # Scripts
 There are a handful of python and bash scripts that help create the data used for the website.
 They require Python3.6, newer versions may also work.
 	1. setup.sh: This program installs python3.6, pip3, and nfdump.
-It should be run as administrator.
 	2. topologyReader.py: This script reads through topology.ns to create a json containing all the nodes, their ip, and what links connect them.
 It does this by looking for key words in the .ns files like "tb-set-ip-lan" that specify what data is in the command.
 The output is netconfig.json which is required by some of the other scripts so it shouldn't be moved into the webdata directory until all other scripts have been run.
 This script should be run with the first command-line arguments as the path to the topology.ns file, or the topology.ns file should be in the main directory.
 		Inputs: config.json, *.ns
 		Outputs: netconfig.json